 Perhaps the best summary of his time at Anfield came from Roy Hodgson, the man who signed him and who was trying to defend him from fans’ criticism: “He’s not that bad on the ball, but let’s not beat about the bush and try to disguise the fact – he’s had a bad start.”

 Sahin joined the club on a season-long loan deal in 2012 after struggling for game time following his move to Real Madrid from Borussia Dortmund.

-The 31-year-old got three goals in 12 appearances for Liverpool, but his loan spell was cut short in January 2013 so he could move back to Dortmund.
+The 33-year-old, who now manages Antalyaspor, got three goals in 12 appearances for Liverpool, but his loan spell was cut short in January 2013 so he could move back to Dortmund.

 “I did not fail at Liverpool.
 Brendan Rodgers wanted me to play as a No.10,” Sahin told AS in 2013.
 “But I do not play behind the strikers.

 “I talked to him and asked him why he was playing me there.
 It is not my real position.
 The coach could not answer me … Still, no regrets.
 To play at Anfield was a wonderful experience.